Definition of Inciting Incident

 Examples of Inciting Incident in Literature

-The inciting incident of “The Most Dangerous Game” occurs in the evening when Rainsford and General Zaroff dine and discuss hunting.
-It starts off as a friendly conversation about their hunting adventure; however, it ends with confession of General Zaroff that he kills people as a “game” and fun while hunting.
+The inciting incident of Richard Connell’s “The Most Dangerous Game” occurs in the evening, when Rainsford and General Zaroff dine and discuss hunting.
+It starts off as a friendly conversation about their hunting adventure; however, it ends with a confession by General Zaroff that he kills people as a “game,” and for fun while hunting.
 Soon after this confession, Zaroff proclaims that he wishes to hunt Rainsford.
-This revelation takes a catastrophic turn that leaves Rainsford in a serious danger.
+This revelation takes a catastrophic turn that leaves Rainsford in serious danger.

 A little month, or ere those shoes were old